 Some people like the simplicity of a closet with just a few similar items, while others want more variety.
+But a closet clean out can be as simple as getting rid of outfits that are almost the same.
 Figure out what kinds of pieces you like, how often you wear them, and go from there.
 For example, you may not need two leather jackets if you rarely ever wear leather.

 Imagine how you’d put the outfit together.
 Do you have shoes to go with this dress?
 Do you have a shirt that matches this skirt?
 Too often we don’t wear something because we can’t match it with other staples in our closet; so it’s time to get rid of it.
 I had these green leggings I adored, but they didn’t match anything (except for St. Patrick’s Day), so it was time to get rid of them.

 9. Does this piece of clothing realistically fit in with my lifestyle?

 A lot of us have pieces we like but it’s not really our style, so we never feel comfortable enough wearing it.
 If you never go hiking, you probably don’t need those hiking boots.
 If you hate going to the club, you can retire one or two of your nighttime mini skirts.

 10. Is it easy to launder/clean this piece of clothing?